 Did you know that some McDonald’s franchises offer military discounts or even a free meal on Veterans Day?
 This is not a corporate mandate, and the offer is only found at participating locations.

-On Sunday, November 11, veterans and active duty military personnel can stop by any participating McDonald’s location for a free Extra Value Meal or another select menu item.
+In 2020 on November 11, veterans and active duty military personnel were able stop by any participating McDonald’s location for a free Extra Value Meal or another select menu item. *We are waiting to confirm this McDonald’s offer for Veterans Day 2021.
+Check back often.

 Read on to see how you can take advantage of this.
 And remember, if your local McDonald’s is not participating, you can view our list of around 100 restaurants that offer free or discounted meals this Veterans Day.